How to Get into the Harvard MBA Program (Ultimate Guide)

 “The mission of Harvard Business School is to educate leaders who make a difference in the world.
 In each MBA class, we create a dynamic environment that mirrors the breadth and depth of our world economy.”

 To create a learning environment where every discussion is richer because of who’s in the room, HBS has to admit not simply high performers, but people who see the world differently and who are ready to grow by learning from those around them.
-That’s not just about representation.
-It’s about perspective, humility, and range.
+To do that, they look for a range of perspectives, experiences, and backgrounds.

 The promise the admissions teams has made to HBS faculty and to every student is to build a class of 900+ people who bring as many different experiences and viewpoints as possible and who will challenge each other in the best possible way.

-That promise is what led to a meaningful shift in 2024, when HBS updated its admissions criteria to focus on three key themes.
-This wasn’t a rebrand.
-It was a signal: who you are, and how you think, matter more than ever.
+That promise was part of what led to a significant shift in 2024, when HBS updated its admissions criteria to focus on three key themes.
+This wasn’t some rebranding exercise.
+It was a signal: who you are, how you think, and especially how you’ve acted, matter more than ever.

 Here’s what HBS is looking for now: